PlatinumMaster/CheapScript/README.md

   End
 ```

-* Now, start writing your scripts under the labels you made.

-### Building
+## Building
-To compile a single script container, just drag and drop a script container onto "CheapScript.py", or run the following command in a console:
+To compile a single script container, run the following command in a console:
-> python CheapScript.py <script container>
+> python CheapScript.py <script container> <destination>

-To compile a folder filled with script containers, just drag and drop the folder onto "CheapScript.py", or run the following command in a console:
-> python CheapScript.py <script container folder>

-### Commands:
+## Commands
-For a list of commands, click the "Wiki" tab.
+For a list of implemented commands, click the "Wiki" tab.
+Otherwise, see [this]('https://raw.githubusercontent.com/PlatinumLucario/nintendo-pokemon-rom-editor/master/Pokémon DS Map Viewer/NPRE/Formats/Specific/Pokémon/Scripts/BW2CommandHandler.cs') reference for commands which may not be implemented as of yet.

+## Contributors
+Want to contribute?
+That is completely fine by me.
+All you have to do is submit a pull request.

-### Credits:
+## Credits:
 • [Kaphotics](http://github.com/kwsch) and [pichu2001](https://projectpokemon.org/home/profile/222-pichu2001/) for documentation on scripting commands.

-• [KDSKardabox](http://github.com/KDSKardabox) for writing the original system I later adapted for this.
+• [recordreader]('https://www.youtube.com/channel/UCDwiNjAJ-dlllv9LuUxiS_A') for being a beta tester.